Martin Lipton: Early years

 In 1956, Lipton clerked for Edward Weinfeld at the United States District Court for the Southern District of New York.
 In the fall of 1958 he practiced law at Seligson, Morris & Neuburger, a ten-lawyer firm of Charles Seligson and J. Lincoln Morris, where he teamed with Leonard Rosen and George Katz, fellow NYU Law graduates.
 Shortly thereafter Lipton began a 20-year period as a lecturer and adjunct professor teaching corporate law and securities regulation at NYU School of Law.
 While at NYU Law School, Lipton joined Rosen and Katz, as well as Herbert Wachtell, to form Wachtell, Lipton, Rosen & Katz in 1965.
+By the early 1980s Lipton was among the dominant figures with rival lawyer Joseph Flom in mergers and acquisitions.
+Clients hired Lipton because Flom was on the other side, and vice versa.
+(Flom and Lipton were friends who lunched together once a week.)